Cruise Advice For the Best Florence & Pisa Port Day

 Train (Budget Option)

-From Livorno Centrale, trains run often to Pisa Centrale in about 20 minutes and to Florence in about 1 hour and 20 minutes.
-This is the most affordable option, with tickets ranging from about €2.80 to €12.
+From Livorno Centrale, trains run often to nearby inland cities in as little as 20 minutes, while longer routes can take about 1 hour and 20 minutes.
+This is usually the best option, with tickets ranging from about €2.80 to €12.
 Just remember to validate your ticket before boarding and check return times carefully so you don’t miss your ship.

 Taxi (Fast and Direct)